Biosecurity New Zealand Forum 2018

 - examples of how innovative thinking can improve biosecurity protection.

-We will also hear from industry leaders on future global impacts.
+We also heard from industry leaders on future global impacts.

-We'll take a deeper dive into the issues through a series of workshop sessions.
-You'll leave inspired.
+On day 2 we launched the implementation plan for Biosecurity 2025 and took a deeper dive into the issues through a series of workshop sessions.

-We invite you to join us to celebrate the finalists and award winners of the New Zealand Biosecurity Awards dinner on Monday 12 November 2018 from 6.30pm.
+We also celebrated the finalists and award winners of the New Zealand Biosecurity Awards at a dinner on 12 November 2018.

 Find out more

 If you have questions about the Biosecurity New Zealand Forum or the Biosecurity Awards, email Biosecurityforum@mpi.govt.nz

 Has this been useful?
 Give us your feedback